dreamcatcher-tech/network/Inbox/2024-03-30 0930 better locking.md

 - with the guaranteed latest commit in hand, begin making a new commit out of all the poolable items
 - write the commit object to the database
 - atomically update the head to the new commit, batching with:
-	- latest commit is still the latest commit
+	- check: latest commit is still the latest commit
-	- deleting the pool items included in the commit reads all the pool items,
+	- deleting the pool items included in the commit
+	- update the new head hash
+	- transmission into the queue
+reads all the pool items,
 Check the commit that was received is still the latest one.